Bounthavy Sipasong

 Bounthavy Sipasong (Lao: ບຸນທະວີ ສີປະສົງ; born 4 June 1996) is a Laotian professional footballer who plays as a central defensive midfielder for Namtha United in Lao League 1.

+Played for the Laos national under-23 football team in the 2015 SEA Games, he was investigated by the Corrupt Practices Investigation Bureau of Singapore after his absence from the match against Malaysia under-23 football team on suspicion of match-fixing.
+He also played for the national team.